Colin-Fredericks/hx-xml/README.md

 This is a bunch of batch tools to work directly with a course export (the file structure, not the tarball) or with .srt files.
 You can run `python3 filename.py` for each one to have it show a set of instructions, or just open the code with a text editor - the instructions are the first thing there.

+* `NameThatPage.py` adds an XML comment in every chapter, sequential, and vertical file to indicate its location in the course.
+* `md2edx.py` and `edx2md.py` are intended to help with transcription.
+Run one to take the files from the HTML folder and turn them into markdown files.
+Run the other on markdown files to make HTML.
+* `WordCount.py` is a transcription planning tool.
+It attempts to give a reasonable word count for the entire course.
+Must be run after `edx2html`.
+Not a really carefully-polished script.
-* `YouTube_Remediation.py` take all the videos in a course and strips out the YouTube URL, forcing them to rely on the other listed source.
+* `YouTube_Remediation.py` takes all the videos in a course and strips out the YouTube URL, forcing them to rely on the other listed source.
 It only does that if there _is_ another listed source.
 It also reports iframes and links to YouTube for further investigation.
 * `MakeNewRun.py`, which _does_ work directly on the course tarball.
 It extracts the course, gets a bunch of info, adjusts the run number, saves the info to a file, and rezips the course for upload to a new shell.
 * `SetMaxAttempts.py`, which sets the number of attempts automatically in every problem in a course.
     * `SetMaxAttemptsIfGraded.py`, just like the last one but only works on problems with a non-zero weight.